Employers’ Liability Insurance

 Do I need Employers’ Liability Insurance?

-If you employ at least one other person in your business, it is very likely that you will need to have Employers’ Liability Insurance in place.
-It’s important to note that an employee includes anyone that works for you in a fulltime or parttime capacity, as part of a work experience placement or apprenticeship or on a voluntary basis.
+If you employ at least one other person in your business, you will likely need to have Employers’ Liability Insurance in place.
+It’s important to note that an employee includes anyone that works for you in a full–time or part–time capacity, as part of a work experience placement or apprenticeship or on a voluntary basis.
 However, if any of the following apply, you may be exempt:

 • You do not have a limited company and only employ close family members, such as your spouse, civil partner, parents, grandparents, children, step family or half siblings.